alex-rbch/GAN_LFW/README.md

 # GAN_LFW

 Implementation of a Generative Adversarial Network (GAN) with convolutional generator and discriminator.
-The provided model was trained on a preprocessed LFW dataset (36x36, centered) for 2 hours on 1 GPU.
+The provided model was effectively trained on a preprocessed LFW dataset (36x36, centered) on 1 GPU.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/42875258/143950484-9a8dbbb9-8807-436d-b639-7bc0b54cadd4.gif" width="700">
 </p>

-This personal project taught me a lot code-wise and definitively opened my eyes on certain aspects of machine learning.
+This personal project taught me a lot code-wise, and it definitively opened my eyes on certain aspects of machine learning.
 I sincerely hope that those who will find time to read this README will find something interesting here themselves, or at least they can enjoy some peculiar images of my creation.

 ## Quality of generated images